Your Symptoms Have a Pattern. A Tracker Helps You Find It.

 Three cycles of data is enough to see real patterns.
 Review your three-cycle comparison table and look for:

-• Ovulation presence: Are you consistently seeing signs of ovulation, or are some cycles anovulatory?
-This matters for fertility, for hormonal balance, and for understanding your individual PCOS phenotype.
+- Ovulation presence: Are you consistently seeing signs of ovulation, or are some cycles anovulatory?
+Anovulation is one of the Rotterdam features, and a record of it across multiple cycles matters for fertility planning, for hormonal balance, and for understanding your individual PCOS phenotype.

 Bring your completed three-cycle summary to your next appointment.
 Not a verbal summary.
 The actual document.
 Doctors respond differently to consistent longitudinal data than to recalled symptoms.